IMPORTANT VOTING INFORMATION

 Background: The Electoral College picks U.S. presidents by awarding electors to the candidate who wins each state, rather than the one who wins the most votes nationwide.
-It’s become a target of the left in recent years as critics argue the system gives disproportionate political power to rural states and allows just a handful of swing states to decide national elections.
-Still, supporters say it ensures small-states’ rights are not overshadowed entirely by a few massive population centers in states such as California and New York.
-Colorado has been at the forefront of the debate in recent years, and home to the “faithless elector” movement in 2016, a case now before the U.S. Supreme Court, and a controversial 2019 bill to join a national popular-vote movement that faces a repeal vote in November.
+It’s become a target of the left in recent years as critics argue the system gives disproportionate political power to rural communities and allows just a handful of swing states to decide national elections.
+Still, supporters say it ensures small-state rights are not overshadowed entirely by a few massive population centers in states like California and New York.
+Colorado has been at the forefront of the debate in recent years, and home to the “faithless elector” movement in 2016, a case now headed to the U.S. Supreme Court, and a controversial 2019 bill to join a national popular-vote movement that faces a repeal vote in November.

 A: Biden didn’t respond to questions, but other reports show he is against the move to abolish the Electoral College.

 “Battleground” states only part of the election process

 A: Pressed on the issue earlier in the campaign, Sanders said he supports abolishing the current system.
 “Presidential elections should not be fought out in just a dozen ‘battleground" states,’” he said in a statement.

 A: Warren supports abolishing the Electoral College.
 She would replace it with a national popular vote, in which the candidate with the most votes nationwide is deemed the winner.
 She argues that every vote should count equally in every election.